- Microsoft Edge was switched to be a Chromium-based browser.

 Microsoft also plans to remove a wide range of Google’s services and replace them with its own services in Edge.
 Lastly, there’s support for extensions, and in addition to extensions from Chrome Web Store, users will be able to download exclusive extensions from Microsoft Store as well.

-Speaking of browsers, if you don’t like the idea of downloading the beta version of a browser on your computer, we recommend installing UR Browser.
+Speaking of browsers, if you don’t like Microsoft Edge, we recommend installing Opera.

 This browsing solution is built on the same Chromium engine as the new Edge Browser.